yunzhaoli/Avalara_homework/README.md

 ### Docker

-You can also run the API in a Docker container.
-To do so:
+The API could also be run in a Docker container:

 * Build the Docker image: